julien-nc/gpxpod/README.md

 ## Known issues

-* bad management of file names including simple or double quotes
+* [FIXED] bad management of file names including simple or double quotes
 * _WARNING_, kml conversion will NOT work with recent kml files using the proprietary "gx:track" extension tag.

 Any feedback will be appreciated.